platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 First things first, if you don’t have a local Next.js project, you need to create a new Next.js project locally by following the official Next.js [installation guide](https://nextjs.org/docs/getting-started/installation).

-Please refer to all the steps of the official Next.js installation guide for further details, but to sum it up, this is the 4 steps to create a Next.js app locally:
+Please refer to all the steps of the official Next.js installation guide for further details, but to sum it up, here are the 4 steps to create a Next.js app locally:

 ```bash {location="Terminal"}
 mkdir my-nextjs-app